AdobeDocs/workfront.en/help/classic/administration-and-setup/set-up-workfront/configure-system-defaults/set-task-issue-preferences.md

  </tbody>
 </table>

-## Lock task and issue preferences for groups
+## Lock task and issue preferences for groups {#lock-task-and-issue-preferences-for-groups}

 If groups in your organization need a task or issue preference configured differently for their unique workflows, you can unlock the preference for all groups throughout the organization so that they can configure it on their own.
 When a preference is unlocked and the group administrator modifies it, the tasks or issues associated with the group are affected by the group-level setting for the preference instead of the system-level setting.